marcus-frisch/LT_Portfolio_Generator/readme.md

 The screenshot below shows how to access the settings and what the values should be.
 In the event the screenshot does not load, Here is the description.
 - We need to edit the default upload preset.
-Bottom right there is a settings cog icon, click it.
+Bottom left there is a settings cog icon, click it.
 In the side tab that opens up, click `Upload` (underneath Product environment settings).
 - Within the `Upload Presets` tab at the top of the screen, you should see one preset.
 Mine is called `ml_default`.
 Click the three dots on the far right, and click `edit`.
 - Ensure
 - - `Overwrite assets with the same public ID` is **ON**